Friday, June 20, 2025

 Supplies:

-· Digi- QKR Eureka Digital Stamp (Fishing Fly) Currently Not Available
+· Inside Sentiment- Eureka Digital Stamp (Dad You're the Best) Currently Not Available

 · Sookwang double-sided tape- Available from several sources on the web.